CarbonPackages/Carbon.NeosUi.LoadingAnimation/README.md

 > `delayTime` and `timeoutTime` should be positive. `timeoutTime` is the time after `delayTime` is finished.

-## Visual state
+## How it works

 After a certain time when the `isLoading` is set to `true`, determined by `delayTime` and `timeoutTime`, the timers changes his state.
 If `isLoading` is false, nothing is displayed at all.
-The states are:

 ```
                       ┌────────────────────┐